primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 to the lowest levels of the Perfetto internals (manually registering producers and data sources, handling all IPCs).

-These interfaces are and will always be highly unstable.
-We highly discourage any project from depending on this API because it is too wide and extremely hard to get right.
+These interfaces will always be highly unstable.
+We highly discourage any project from depending on this API because it is too complex and extremely hard to get right.
-This API surface exists only for the chromium project.
-Chromium has unique challenges (e.g., its own IPC system, complex sandboxing model) and has dozens of subtle use cases accumulated thtough over ten years of legacy of chrome://tracing.
+This API surface exists only for the Chromium project, which has unique challenges (e.g., its own IPC system, complex sandboxing models) and has dozens of subtle use cases accumulated thtough over ten years of legacy of chrome://tracing.
 The team is continuously reshaping this surface to gradually migrate all Chrome Tracing use cases over to Perfetto.